datacarpentry/DEPRECATED-knowyourdata-genomics/lessons/04-VCF-manipulation.md

 The VCF file format is explained in detail [here](http://samtools.github.io/hts-specs/VCFv4.1.pdf)

-To reduce the size of the files, VFCs are usually compressed and indexed using the gzip and tabix command from [SAMTOOLS](http://www.htslib.org/doc/tabix.html)
+To reduce the size of the files, VFCs are usually compressed and indexed using the gzip and tabix command from HTSlib.

-VCFtools and VCFLib are two collections of software tools commonly used for handling VCF data files.
+VCFtools and vcflib are two collections of software tools commonly used for handling VCF data files.
 This lesson gives instructions on installing these tools on a Linux system.

 ## VCFtools